 |

-Source: Author’s own elaboration based on the Register of Schools and Educational Institutions, School Education Information System (Rejestr Szkół i Placówek Oświatowych, System Informacji Oświatowej, RSPO SIO) (information in Polish only); data for 2 February 2023.
+Source: Author’s own elaboration based on the Register of Schools and Educational Institutions, School Education Information System (Rejestr Szkół i Placówek Oświatowych, System Informacji Oświatowej, RSPO SIO) (information in Polish only), accessed in September 2024.

 Vocational qualification courses may be provided by schools and other public and non-public educational institutions.
 They have extended the range of institutions involved in education and training activities.